spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/persistence-acl-feature-walkthrough/rules-and-scopes/inherited-scope.md

 ![Inherited scope](https://confluence-connect.gliffy.net/embed/image/e473a9ca-2eb7-481d-b0c4-72d2563ec466.png?utm_medium=live&utm_source=custom)

 Inheritance rules (child-parent relationship) are set in the configuration.
-See [Persistence ACL configuration](/docs/marketplace/dev/feature-walkthroughs/{{page.version}}/persistence-acl-feature-walkthrough/persistence-acl-feature-configuration.html) for more details.
+For more details, see [Persistence ACL configuration](/docs/marketplace/dev/feature-walkthroughs/{{page.version}}/persistence-acl-feature-walkthrough/persistence-acl-feature-configuration.html).

 Inherited scope functionality has one unique feature: it is sufficient to have **read** access to the parent for successful inheritance for any operation (create/read/update/delete).